OpenGenus/face/README.md

   - Then we enter the name of folder with image in format: directory/image_name.jpg.
 The image will be read and vectorized.
 After that the final results get displayed in new window.
 The final output window with original image on left and re-constructed image on right as described in the video below.
   - It has a slider for increasing or decreasing the number of eigen faces used for reconstruction.
 By trying all combinations, we can dynamically see the best reconstructed image.
   - The reconstructed image dynamically changes with respect to the number of eigen faces chosen on slider.
-  - The percentage of Eigen Faces used for reconstructing output image is dynamically printed on the terminal as we move the slider.
+  - The percentage of Eigen Faces used for reconstructing output image is dynamically printed on the terminal as we move the slider. <br>
 ![image](https://user-images.githubusercontent.com/61888364/145156635-ee8d89f8-f1b3-4ab9-b631-abab8787266a.png)

   - ### **Output Window :**